Credit

 Credit Mix

-A credit mix is a combination of different types of credit, such as personal loans, mortgages, or consumer credit cards.
+A credit mix is a combination of different types of credit, such as a personal loan, mortgages, or consumer credit cards.
 Managing a credit card wisely, along with other types of debt, can make a credit mix that’s attractive to new lenders.
-Credit mix has the most negligible impact on your credit score, so if you only have credit cards or a couple of personal loans, it’s more important that they are well managed.
+Credit mix has the most negligible impact on your credit score, so if you only have credit cards or a couple of personal loans, it’s more important to manage them well.

 Good Credit and Bad Credit